-Total loans outstanding were \$1.1 billion at December 31, 2015, an increase of \$70.8 million, or 7%, from total loans at December 31, 2014 of \$1.0 billion.
-Overall loan volume increased as a result of a \$48.0 million increase in our direct loan volume and a \$22.8 million increase in participations purchased volume.
-The increase in loans was due to successful marketing efforts to develop quality new business and increased borrowing needs of our existing members.
+Total loans outstanding were \$1.1 billion at December 31, 2016, a decrease of \$16.1 million, or 1.5%, from total loans at December 31, 2015 of \$1.1 billion.
+Our loan volume decreased as a result of loan repayments exceeding the rate of readvances and new loan volume primarily driven by reduced mortgage loan origination opportunities in 2016 as a result of fewer farm real estate transactions.
+This reduction is attributed to water concerns coupled with softening commodity prices in some areas.
 The types of loans outstanding are reflected in the following table.

-As of December 31 2015 2014 2013
+As of December 31 2016 2015 2014

-Real estate mortgage 63% 62% 63%
+Real estate mortgage 65 % 63% 62%

-Production and intermediate-term 19% 23% 23%
+Production and intermediate-term 18% 19% 23%

 Agribusiness:

-Cooperatives 6 % 5% 4%
+Cooperatives 6% 6% 5%

-Processing and marketing 10% 9% 8%
+Processing and marketing 8% 10% 9%

-Farm related business 0% 0% 1%
+Farm related business 0% 0% 0%

+Energy 0% 0% 0%

-Lease receivables 2% 1% 1%
+Lease receivables 3% 2% 1%

 Total 100% 100% 100%

-Real estate mortgage loans account for 63% of total loan volume, which represents a slight increase from the prior fiscal year end.
-The increase was driven by growth in the real estate mortgage portfolio, primarily due to strong new business development and utilization of existing loan commitments, which was offset by the scheduled paydown of existing loans.
+Real estate mortgage loans account for 65% of total loan volume, which represents a slight increase from the prior fiscal year end.
+The increase was driven by growth in the real estate mortgage portfolio, primarily due to new business development in the last six months of 2015 and early 2016 along with utilization of existing loan commitments.
+This was offset by the scheduled paydown of existing loans and reduced mortgage loan opportunities as a result of a slowdown in the farm real estate market.
 These long-term mortgage loans are primarily used to purchase, refinance or improve real estate.
 These loans have maturities ranging from 5 to 40 years.
 Real estate mortgage loans are also made to rural homeowners.

-Production and intermediate-term loans decreased from prior year end and account for 19% of total loan volume.
+Production and intermediate-term loans decreased from prior year end and account for 18% of total loan volume.
 The decline is due to lower loan volume at year end and is attributed to multiple factors, including lower usage for tax planning, origination of term financing that reduced operating lines, and increased participations sold to conform to ACA concentration management practices.
 Production loans are used to finance the timing gaps that exist in the production cycle for agricultural producers which is typically 12 months.
 Intermediate-term loans are generally used to finance depreciable capital assets of a farm or ranch.
 Intermediate-term loans are written for a specific term, 1 to 15 years, with most loans being less than 10 years.

-The total agribusiness volume accounted for 16% of total loan volume, which represents a slight increase from prior year end.
-Balances within the individual segments experienced minor fluctuations, with increases in cooperative lending and loans to processing and marketing businesses, with loans to farm related businesses remaining static.
+The total agribusiness volume accounted for 14% of total loan volume, which represents a slight decrease from prior year end.
+Balances within the individual segments experienced minor fluctuations, with decreases in loans to processing and marketing businesses.

-We continued to have steady volume growth with average accruing loan volume growth at 6% with volume at \$985 million for 2015 compared to \$925.5 million for 2014.
-New business developed in 2015 amounted to \$333.5 million with 80% in direct loans and 20% in participations purchased.
+We continued to have steady volume growth with average accruing loan volume growth at 7% with average volume at \$1.1 billion for 2016 compared to \$985 million for 2015.
+New business developed in 2016 amounted to \$223.6 million with 84% in direct loans and 16% in participations purchased.